edugator-cise/edugator-staff-backend/src/migration/README.md

 ## Running

-To build the database, you will need to create a `.env` file (may want to rename so at not to conflict with the app's `.env` file) with variables following the schema of the `env.example` file.
+To build the database, you will need to create a `.env` file.
+Let's name it db.env so as not to conflict with the app's `.env` file.
+Fill it with variables following the schema of the `env.example` file.

-Once this is done, source it with `source .env` in BASH.
+Once this is done, simply run `source exportEnv.sh` while in the /migration directory.
+This will populate the env vars and also removes

-After doing this, simply run `node buildDatabase.js`.
+After doing this, simply run `npx ts-node buildDatabase.ts`.
 No output means the script exited successfully.
 Logs should be added.